des4maisons/til/til.md

+* If I won't have time to make dinner in the evening, working from home and making something that requires little babysitting is a convenient alternative
 * In checf specs, if atttributes which have defaults are appearing as nil, it might be because the attributes belong to a dependent cookbook which is not being declared as a dependency in `metadata.rb`.